* Please note this list has how been superseded by the one on the Best Albums of the Years page *

 Trent Reznor’s latest project—featuring his wife Mariqueen Maandig as vocalist—was perhaps always going to be seen and heard in parallel to Nine Inch Nails.
 In practice, while Reznor’s sonic fingerprints are all over HTDA’s music, there’s a softness and a form of vulnerability here that markedly distinguishes itself from the NIN soundworld.
 What these songs betray most, though, is elegance; the intricate textures that surround and reinforce Maandig’s voice—clearly the product of intense studio labours—feel nothing less than sculptural.

 17 | Secret Chiefs 3 – Book Of Souls Folio A

-It isn’t often one gets to hear such diverse elements as pimped up Turkish music, experimental electronics, faux radio jingles, French-inflected post-rock, arrangements of ’70s horror themes & ’60s crooners, ritualised orchestral tomfoolery & MoR road music on one album.
+It isn’t often one gets to hear such diverse elements as pimped up Turkish music, experimental electronics, faux radio jingles, French-inflected post-rock, arrangements of ’70s horror themes and ’60s crooners, ritualised orchestral tomfoolery and MoR road music on one album.
 The reason for such a potentially schizoid release is due to it encompassing no fewer than six of Trey Spruance’s compositional identities.
-However, Book Of Souls Folio A doesn’t merely hang together but actively clarifies the points of connection & continuity within Spruance’s outlook; the range of his imagination is simply stunning.
+However, Book Of Souls Folio A doesn’t merely hang together but actively clarifies the points of connection and continuity within Spruance’s outlook; the range of his imagination is simply stunning.